aless80/canvas-lms-data-export/README.md

 # Description
-This script can be used by teachers to download data about courses and student submissions from Instructure Canvas Learning Management System [Canvas LMS](https://www.instructure.com/canvas/).
+This utility can be used to download data about courses and student submissions from Canvas Learning Management System](https://www.instructure.com/canvas/) by Instructure.

 # Getting Started
 ## Dependencies
 To run the program, install the dependencies listed in the requirements.txt file:
 `pip install -r requirements.txt --user`
-These include canvasapi and requests.
+So far the requirements only include [CanvasAPI](https://github.com/ucfopen/canvasapi), so you could simply run `pip install canvasapi --user`

 ## Canvas API
 To export data from Canvas LMS you need two pieces of information: